Free shipping on orders $75+

 Maintaining Proper Hygiene and Reducing Incontinence Odors

 Maintaining good hygiene is key for reducing odors associated with urinary incontinence.
-Regularly changing protective undergarments and cleansing the area with pH-balanced flushable cleansing wipes can help prevent skin irritation and odors.
+Regularly changing protective undergarments and cleansing the area with pH-balanced cleansing wipes can help prevent skin irritation and odors.

 A graphic that shows Because Market Barrier Cream.